 This plan is the fourth year for inclusion of incremental energy efficiency programs pursuant to Section 16-111.5B of the Public Utilities Act.
-The IPA recommends inclusion of the programs submitted by the utilities that pass the Total Resource Cost and have not been determined to be duplicative of other programs.
+In its filed Plan, the IPA recommended inclusion of the programs submitted by the utilities that pass the Total Resource Cost and have not been determined to be duplicative of other programs.
+The programs ultimately approved by the Commission can be found in Chapter 7.